 Giving a recorded statement.
 Making a recorded statement to the insurance adjuster for the negligent person is rarely a good option for an injury victim.
 What you say can hurt you and will not help you.
 When asked to give a recorded statement to the other insurance company, consider speaking with a personal injury attorney first.

-If you or someone you love were involved in an accident and suffered a severe injury, do not delay.
-Our legal team has the experience and expertise to handle any accident settlement.
+If you or someone you love were involved in a car or truck accident and suffered a severe injury, do not delay.
+Our personal injury law firm has the experience and expertise to handle all severe injury personal injury claims.

 Contact Baumgartner Law Firm today for a free initial consultation.
 Call (281) 587-1111.